Perceptual Abundance

 The patch of sky Webb observed is impossibly small.
 If you hold a grain of sand at arm’s length, that’s how much of the sky fits in this image.
 Webb pointed at this tiny, seemingly empty piece of darkness and stared for 12.5 hours.

-In that speck of sky: thousands of galaxies.
+In a grain of sand, thousands of galaxies.

-Some of that light has been travelling toward us for over 13 billion years.
+Some of that light has been travelling towards us for over 13 billion years.
 It left its source when the universe was just 330 million years old—barely 2% of its current age.
-This isn’t reconstruction or simulation.
-It’s light from the cosmic dawn, the era when the first stars ignited, and the first galaxies began to form.
+Light from the cosmic dawn, the era when the first stars ignited and the first galaxies began to form.

 Webb observes in infrared wavelengths that our eyes cannot see, wavelengths that pass through cosmic dust that would blind an optical telescope.
-And in that infrared light, it can read chemical signatures—the specific wavelengths absorbed by molecules in the atmospheres of distant planets orbiting other stars.
+And in that infrared light, it can read chemical signatures.
 Carbon dioxide.
 Water vapour.
 Methane[2].

 The deep past became retrievable.